silverstripe/silverstripe-activedirectory/docs/en/ldap_setup.md

 You can visit a controller called `/LDAPDebugController` to check that the connection is working.
 This will output a page listing the connection options used, as well as all AD groups that can be found.

+## Putting imported Member into a default group

+You can configure the module so everyone imported goes into a default group.
+The group must already exist before you can use this setting.
+The value of this setting should be the "Code" field from the Group.

+	LDAPService:
+	  default_group: "content-authors"

 ## Mapping AD attributes to Member fields